briancavalier/creed/README.md

 Creed supports global `window` events in browsers, and `process` events in Node, similar to Node's `'uncaughtException'` event.
 This allows applications to register a handler to receive events from all promise implementations that support these global events.

+Errors passed to unhandled rejection event handlers will have [async traces](#async-traces) if they are enabled.

 The events are:

 * `'unhandledRejection'`: fired when an unhandled rejection is detected